The Jefferson Nurse Professional Practice Model (PPM)

-A professional Practice Model is a schematic description of a system, theory, or phenomenon that depicts how nurses practice, collaborate, communicate and develop to provide the highest quality of care for those served by the organization.
-(ANCC, 2010)
+A Professional Practice Model is a schematic description of a system, theory, or phenomenon that depicts how nurses collaborate, communicate, and develop to provide the highest quality of care for those served by the organization (ANCC, 2010).

 A key is the graphic representation used for our PPM.
 The key, an everyday object operates with a precise design and provides entry into locked areas, just as nurses provide insight into patient care.
 The key requires multiple parts to be effective in its purpose – these parts are used to represent the multiple dimensions of the Jefferson Nurse

 · The head of the key represents the collaborative relationship that is fostered at Jefferson between the professional nurse and the patient / family.
 This relationship promotes an environment of trust and respect where each person contributes and is an active member in the plan of care.
 The patient is the center of our practice.

 · The rings that make up the head reflect the attributes of the Jefferson Nurse